|Elliott Sound Products||Project 70|

 Figure 1 - DoZ Headphone Amplifier

 Although MJL4281/ MJL21194 transistors are shown in the circuit diagram, you can use cheaper devices for a headphone amp.
 If you want the highest possible reliability and best performance, those shown are a very good choice.
-Alternatives are TIP35 (A, B or C), or even TIP/MJE3055.
+An excellent (and economical) choice is the TIP35 (A, B or C), or you could even use TIP/MJE3055 (not really recommended though).
 TO3 devices can also be used, but must be mounted off the PCB.

-D1 and R11 are optional but highly recommended, and D2 is replaced by a wire link.
+D1 and R11 are not optional, and D2 is replaced by a wire link.
 Full details for determining the zener voltage and resistance for R11 are given in the construction page.
 R13 may be omitted if desired.
 It helps to stabilise the bias current, but a side effect is slightly increased distortion.
 While a higher value may seem desirable, it will increase distortion further.